mikolajsemeniuk/Docker-Commands/README.md

 # -i attach terminal to STDIN channel
 # -t nicely format output (in fact it shows $> to type commands)
-docker exec -it {container_id} /bin/bash # execute command in running container -it stands for giving our container output through terminal and `/bin/bash` is a command but it could also be `redis-cli` or `echo hi there`, instead of bin bash you could use `powershell`, `zsh`, `sh` if are installed
+docker exec -it {container_id} /bin/bash # execute command in running container -it stands for giving our container output through terminal and `/bin/bash` is a command but it could also be `redis-cli` or `echo hi there`, instead of bin bash you could use `powershell`, `zsh`, `sh` if are installed docker commit -c 'CMD ["redis-server"]' {container_id} # create new snapshot from running container and set on newly created snapshot default command on startup to 'CMD ["redis-server"]'

 docker logs {container_id} get all logs generated from firt creating the container